 We are the UK’s premier provider of objective and authoritative geoscientific data, information and knowledge to help society to use its natural resources responsibly, manage environmental change and be resilient to environmental hazards.

 To be a leading and trusted provider of geological data and knowledge to meet the societal need for a sustainable future.

 To use our knowledge of geology to address societal challenges.
 We generate data, information and expertise through observation, analysis and characterisation of the Earth and its geological processes.
 We work at local, regional, national and global scales, and monitor at multiple temporal scales, from real-time to multi-decadal.
 We are independent and impartial.

 We have a corporate structure that determines how we develop and operate as a leading, scientifically driven, geological survey.
 We are part of UK Research and Innovation (UKRI) and a research centre under the Natural Environment Research Council (NERC), with an independent BGS Board created in 2018.

-The roles and responsibilities of the BGS Board and the BGS Board are defined in a 2020 Memorandum of Understanding (MoU) between the BGS and NERC.
+The roles and responsibilities of the BGS Board are defined in a 2020 Memorandum of Understanding (MoU) between the BGS and NERC.

 - decarbonisation and resource management

 - environmental change, adaptation and resilience